 As newlyweds, some of the work needs to be done on your own “stuff.”
 And some of the work that needs to be done requires both of you to participate.
 Below is a link to a great list of decisions you can work on together that will set your marriage off in a good direction.
 We think this is a great list that you should talk about and then implement in your own marriage.
 Please read:

-Also, here’s another link to an article that can help you prioritize what’s really important in marriage.
+Also, here’s another link to an article, written by Ron Edmondson, to help you prioritize what’s really important in marriage.
 We recommend you read:

 The following is our prayer for you.
 In your life and in your marriage: